Need Help Getting Online?

-To request a hotspot, beginning Monday, October 5th, families will need to complete the Online Technology Request Form available in ParentVUE, in order to submit their request for a new device or an exchange.
+To request or exchange a hotspot for homework purposes, contact your child’s school.
+The school may ask you to complete the Online Technology Request Form available in ParentVUE.
 To do so, families must have an active Family Portal (ParentVUE) account.

 - If you haven’t activated yet, please contact your school site for an activation key and follow the steps.
 You can activate your ParentVUE account at sfusd.edu/activate.

 - Login to your ParentVUE account at portal.sfusd.edu and click on “Online Forms.”

 - You can find step-by-step instructions for completing the Online Technology Request Form and a recorded video example at bit.ly/SFUSDtechrequestguide.